JignasP/Alien-Attacker/README.md

 The assets have to be downloaded and the attacker.html should be modified to show the local asset directory

 # Thanks!

+Every pull request with good and understandable code is welcomed.
+:)